Helping to make American music come alive again!

 Hall's Journal of Health for 1862

-To inquire about joining the T.E.A.M. as a historian, musician, researcher, music student, interested individual -- click here
+To inquire about joining the T.E.A.M. as a historian, musician, researcher, music teacher, interested individual -- click here

 See the T.E.A.M. recordings available -- click here